LineSvensen/js2-sp-auction-website/README.md

 - **User Authentication**: Register and log in securely.
 - **Create Listings**: Add products with title, description, multiple images and ending-dates.
 - **Bid on Listings**: View detailed information about listings, place bid and track/see whos bidding on active listings.
 - **Manage Profile**: Update avatar, bio, see your created listings (active and ended) and the listings you have bid on (active, won, lost).
+Your listings shows up under tabs.
 - **Dynamic Search**: Search for listings.
 - **Responsive Design**: Fully functional on all devices over 360px.
+Hero banner changes based on size and if logged in.
 - **Edit/Delete Listings**: Edit your listings (title, description, images) and/or delete.
+- **Filtered listings on explore page**: View "hot" and "ending soon" listings on explore page.
+- **Pagination**: Pagination on homepage and explore page.

 ---